 - 9.8 Yoo Recruit The Council established a recruitment agency to help get local people into temporary council jobs.
 The Council is the sole shareholder of the company and benefits from any profits that the company makes, however the primary reason for establishing this company was to ensure that the City is a place where people want to work and live. - 9.9 Investment properties The Council owns and has invested in a number of investment/commercial properties such as the i10 office block and retail facility, which was successfully opened in early 2016 attracting big name tenants such as Greene King and Tarmac.
 The i9 building which was completed in 2021 is now substantially let and includes the Department for Levelling Up, Housing and Communities. i9 is the first government department headquarters outside of London and will include ministerial presence.
-Investment in these assets encourages regeneration and inward investment into the City's local economy. - 9.10 An advanced programme of lease renewals and rent reviews on investment properties is underway to maximise the income to the Council from the commercial portfolio.
+Investment in these assets encourages regeneration and inward investment into the City's local economy, the Council does not make investments purely for the purpose of providing a yield. - 9.10 An advanced programme of lease renewals and rent reviews on investment properties is underway to maximise the income to the Council from the commercial portfolio.
 In addition to maximising annual rental income, this also ensures that income is secured, by locking tenants into current leases at market level rent rates. - 9.11 All investment properties are considered as part of the Council's Asset Management Policy.
 The reasons for holding assets will vary and, as a result, we may need to measure their performance in different ways.
 Performance of each asset must therefore be linked to the strategic purpose for holding it.
 The Asset Challenge process means that we are reviewing each asset on a rolling programme to ensure we only keep the buildings we need in the future.
 This process explores the utilisation of assets, along with analysis of running and maintenance costs, and geographical location.
-The outcome of this process will identify asset rationalisation and disposal opportunities to support our Medium Term Financial Strategy. - 9.12 Help to Own The Council entered into an equity investment alongside the West Midlands Combined Authority in 2021 for a new affordable housing product called 'Help to Own'.
-This scheme is for anyone who is struggling to get onto the property ladder and enables individuals to enter into a tenancy agreement to rent a home for 20 years with the option for a further tenancy of 5 years and to purchase the home outright along the way.
-This was a targeted and careful intervention by the Council to unlock sites and ensure that the City is a place where people want to work and live. - 9.13 All new service ideas/investment will follow the project establishment and approval process as detailed above.
+The outcome of this process will identify asset rationalisation and disposal opportunities to support our Medium Term Financial Strategy. - 9.12 Help to Own The Council entered into an equity investment alongside the West Midlands Combined Authority in 2021 for an affordable housing product called 'Help to Own'.
+This scheme, now fully subscribed, aimed to help anyone who was struggling to get onto the property ladder and enabled individuals to enter into a tenancy agreement to rent a home for 20 years with the option for a further tenancy of 5 years and to purchase the home outright along the way.
+This was a targeted and careful intervention by the Council to ensure that the City is a place where people want to work and live. - 9.13 All new service ideas/investment will follow the project establishment and approval process as detailed above.
 If the service investment proposal is successful, performance will be monitored on an ongoing basis following investment approval, against the agreed business plan by the relevant boards.
 The investment/project plan will have clearly identified performance targets which will be the baseline for decisions as to whether the investment is successful and whether it should be ceased, continued or expanded.
-Any significant under performance will be escalated to the relevant Director. - 9.14 In addition to this, the Director of Finance will receive quarterly updates on each investment asset which will highlight project progress and levels of income received.
-If there is a significant variance from the approved business case then the Director of Finance can request that an update on the business case be presented to Project Assurance Group or Strategic Executive Board.
-Any deviation from the original business case which requires any additional resources will be assessed following the 'Project establishment and approval' process as detailed in Section 5 above.
+Any significant under performance will be escalated to the relevant Director.